hgnx/automated-market-report/README.md

 - News:
   - [ ] Introduce an additional news source.
   - [ ] Incorporate sentiment analysis.
+- Economic Calendar:
+  - [ ] Address the issue of fetching all events when there are no events with an importance level of 3 (e.g., on weekends).

 As more ideas for improvement arise, they will be added to this list.